 We started with the basics of Javascript and moved towards writing a completely functional application in AngularJs.

-That was the point when I realized that being a frontend developer means more than HTML, CSS and jQuery and that I still have a lot more things to learn.
+That was the point when I realised that being a frontend developer means more than HTML, CSS and jQuery and that I still have a lot more things to learn.

 I used to work alone on freelancing or faculty projects.
 I used to write code to prove I could do it: fast, as much code as possible and consequently of very poor quality.